Bybrook River: Geology

+The geology of the Bybrook spans Middle Jurassic to Lower Jurassic rock types.
+The northern part of the catchment is dominated by the Great Oolite Limestone plateau.
+At source, the Burton Brook and Broadmead brook tributaries cut through Forest Marble Clays.
+By Castle Combe, the brook has cut through the Greater Oolite Limestone to expose underlying layer of Fuller's earth, before reaching the limestones of the Inferior Oolite Group and then Bridport Sand Formation and Charmouth Mudstone Formation of the Lias Group.

-The Bybrook is situated roughly in the centre of the River Avon catchment.
-In recent geological history, the Bybrook was the headwaters of the Avon; drainage to the south, east, and north of its catchment being to the headwaters of the River Thames.
-Then a major shift along a fault line captured these waters for the River Avon, the sudden increase in water-cut gorges through what is now Bristol and Bath exposing deep springs, including Bath's hot springs.
-This also caused the Bybrook to run deeper and steeper, creating the valley it now runs through, and leaving it as a minor tributary of the larger river.
+In recent geological history the Bybrook was the headwaters of the Avon.
+Drainage to the south, east, and north were previously headwaters of the River Thames.
+A major shift along a fault line captured these waters for the River Avon, including through major towns of Malmesbury and Chippenham.
+The increase in water cut gorges through what is now Bristol and Bath exposing deep springs, including Bath's hot springs.

 Natural history

 The Bybrook has significant populations of water crowfoot, native white-clawed crayfish and dippers.
-The crayfish are under threat from the invasive species American signal crayfish and otters.
-Miller's thumbs and lampreys also are to be found in the waters.
-Grey wagtail, kingfisher and reed bunting can also be seen in the river near Box.
+However, the crayfish are under threat from the invasive species American signal crayfish.
+Miller's thumbs and lampreys also are to be found in the waters, alongside recolonising populations of otter and beaver.
+Notable bird species include Grey wagtail, kingfisher and reed bunting.
 Just south of Slaughterford the river passes between two Sites of Special Scientific Interest at Colerne Park and Monk's Wood and Honeybrook Farm.
 These environments contain many rare meadow and aquatic plants including meadowsweet, common meadow-rue, hemlock water-dropwort and golden-saxifrage.

 Hydrology

 The Environment Agency measures flow rates in the Bybrook at Middlehill, near Box.
 The mean flow rate is 57.25 cuft/s.
 A peak flow of 487.6 cuft/s was recorded on 2 January 2003 and a minimum flow of 4.95 cuft/s on 18 September 1990.

-Despite its input of runoff from the M4 motorway, the water quality along the whole of its length is A1.
+As of 2022, the Department for Environment Food & Rural Affairs has determined the Bybrook to have a moderate ecological status due to sewage discharge, livestock management and agricultural fertiliser usage.